 Each microservice constituting an application needs to be a full stack.
 This enables microservices to be deployed independently at any point.
 Since microservices are granular in nature, development teams can work on one microservice, fix errors, and then redeploy it without redeploying the entire application.

-Microservice architecture is agile and thus does not need a congressional act to modify the program by adding or changing a line of code or adding or eliminating features.
-The software offers to streamline business structures through resilience improvisation and fault separation.
+Microservice architecture is agile, and thus, modifying the program by adding or changing a line of code or adding or eliminating features does not require a congressional act.
+The software streamlines business structures through resilience improvisation and fault separation.

 4. Error isolation

-In monolithic applications, the failure of even a small component of the overall application can make it inaccessible.
-In some cases, determining the error could also be tedious.
+In monolithic applications, the failure of even a small component can make the overall application inaccessible.
+Determining the error can also be tedious in some cases.

 With microservices, isolating the problem-causing component is easy since the entire application is divided into standalone, fully functional software units.
 If errors occur, other non-related units will still continue to function.